← Back to blog

 By 2021, Americans were spending $16 billion a year on bottled water.
 In 2022, it surpassed carbonated soft drinks to become the best-selling packaged beverage in the United States.

-The regulatory gap Municipal water utilities must test water hundreds of times per month, report results publicly in annual Consumer Confidence Reports, and meet enforceable EPA standards enforced by state environmental agencies.
-Bottled water companies test their product under FDA oversight — but the FDA's resources for food safety inspection are vastly smaller than the EPA's water program, and bottled water plants are inspected on average once every few years.
+Municipal water utilities must test water hundreds of times per month, report results publicly in annual Consumer Confidence Reports, and meet enforceable EPA standards.
+Bottled water companies test their product under FDA oversight -- but the FDA's resources for food safety inspection are vastly smaller than the EPA's water program, and bottled water plants are inspected on average once every few years.

-What independent testing has found A 1999 NRDC study tested 103 brands of bottled water and found that about one-third violated enforceable standards or exceeded non-enforceable guidelines for bacterial contamination or chemical purity.
+A 1999 NRDC study tested 103 brands of bottled water and found that about one-third violated enforceable standards or exceeded non-enforceable guidelines for bacterial contamination or chemical purity [2].
 More recent independent testing has found arsenic at levels exceeding California's strict limit in several brands, phthalates (from plastic packaging), disinfection byproducts, and in some cases microplastics at higher concentrations than tap water.

-"Natural" and "spring" aren't synonyms for clean Spring water has a natural source — but natural sources can contain naturally occurring contaminants including arsenic, nitrates, and radon.
-The source water for spring water bottlers is not necessarily tested more rigorously than municipal supplies; in some cases, it's tested less.
+Spring water has a natural source -- but natural sources can contain naturally occurring contaminants including arsenic, nitrates, and radon.
+The source water for spring water bottlers is not necessarily tested more rigorously than municipal supplies; in some cases, it is tested less.

-Polyethylene terephthalate (PET) bottles Most disposable water bottles are made from PET (recycling code 1).
+Most disposable water bottles are made from PET (recycling code 1).
 PET is generally considered stable, but research has found that temperature, UV exposure, and time all affect how much it leaches into water.
-Bottles left in hot cars, stored for extended periods, or reused repeatedly show higher levels of leaching than fresh bottles stored in cool, dark conditions.
+Bottles left in hot cars, stored for extended periods, or reused repeatedly show higher levels of leaching than fresh bottles stored in cool, dark conditions [3].

-Antimony A 2019 study found that antimony — a heavy metal used as a catalyst in PET manufacturing — leaches from PET bottles at levels that increase with storage time and temperature.
-Antimony is a potential carcinogen, though levels found in bottled water in most studies are below regulatory thresholds.
+A 2019 study found that antimony -- a heavy metal used as a catalyst in PET manufacturing -- leaches from PET bottles at levels that increase with storage time and temperature.
+Car interiors routinely exceed 55 degrees Celsius in summer, which is the threshold where antimony leaching accelerates significantly [3].

-The production footprint Producing a single litre of bottled water requires approximately 3 litres of water in manufacturing (to clean equipment, cool systems, and account for waste) plus water to produce the plastic bottle itself.
-The energy required to produce, fill, and transport bottled water is estimated to be 1,000–2,000 times greater than the energy required to deliver the equivalent volume of tap water.
+Producing a single litre of bottled water requires approximately 3 litres of water in manufacturing plus water to produce the plastic bottle itself.
+The energy required to produce, fill, and transport bottled water is estimated to be 1,000-2,000 times greater than the energy required to deliver the equivalent volume of tap water [1].

-The plastic waste problem Americans use about 50 billion plastic water bottles per year.
+Americans use about 50 billion plastic water bottles per year.
 Roughly 80% end up in landfills or the environment rather than being recycled.
 PET recycling rates have been declining as the plastic fraction in municipal waste streams has become more contaminated.
-A significant fraction of "recycled" plastic is shipped overseas, where its ultimate fate is often unclear.
+A significant fraction of 'recycled' plastic is shipped overseas, where its ultimate fate is often unclear.

-The tap water alternative A high-quality home water filter — even a certified pitcher filter — produces water that meets or exceeds bottled water safety standards at a fraction of the cost and a tiny fraction of the environmental footprint.
-At typical bottled water prices, a household spending $50–150/month on bottled water would pay for a high-end reverse osmosis system within months.
+A high-quality home water filter -- even a certified pitcher filter -- produces water that meets or exceeds bottled water safety standards at a fraction of the cost and a tiny fraction of the environmental footprint.
+At typical bottled water prices, a household spending $50-150/month on bottled water would pay for a high-end reverse osmosis system within months.

-The exception cases There are legitimate uses for bottled water: during boil-water advisories, when travelling in areas with unsafe tap water, and in emergency preparedness.
+There are legitimate uses for bottled water: during boil-water advisories, when travelling in areas with unsafe tap water, and in emergency preparedness.
 For everyday household hydration in a home with municipal water access, bottled water is neither safer nor more environmentally responsible than filtered tap water.
-PollutionProfile's Water Quality feature can tell you exactly what's in your tap water — often a more detailed picture than you'd ever get from a bottled water label.

 FDA vs EPA regulation gapphthalates from bottlesPFAS in branded brandscarbon footprint